Choosing a Super Fund

 3. Super Fund Fees

-The level of fees charged is an important factor - it's something you can influence through careful choice and in simple terms it materially and directly impacts the super balance you have available in retirement - the lower the fees the higher the amount available for investment which, in turn, increases your super balance at retirement.
+The level of fees charged is a very important factor - it's something you can influence through careful choice and in simple terms it materially and directly impacts the super balance you have available in retirement - the lower the fees the higher the amount available for investment which, in turn, increases your super balance at retirement.
 However, it's not the only determinant and the concern is always that low fees translate into poor or inadequate customer service.

 In terms of current overall fee levels, to quote the draft Productivity Commission report on Superannuation of May, 2018, "Fees have fallen markedly for retail funds (to 1.5 per cent on average) but, with the exception of MySuper products, remain higher than fees for industry funds (which have not substantially changed, at 0.9 per cent)."
 Our current view is that you should look very carefully at any fund where your fees exceed 1% of your investment balance.